 Y1 Curriculum Information

 Home learning is sent home every Wednesday to be returned for marking on a Monday.
 Children have a home learning folder.
-The children will be given rapid recall maths targets which they should be regularly practising at home, they will be tested on these weekly.
-The folder will be sent home with either an English or science task.
+The folder will be sent home with either a writing or science task.
 Tasks are designed to support the learning taking place in class.
 Please work with your child to complete the activities, but please don’t do it for them!
 In Year 1, we always remind the children to try their best even if they might make mistakes.

 We follow the ‘Come and See’ scheme of work.
 Each topic usually lasts for four weeks.
 We begin each topic by exploring what each topic means to us before moving on to how it relates to religion.
 During the year we also learn about other faiths.
 At OLM we focus on Judaism and Islam.
 This is a brilliant way to teach respect for our community as a whole, regardless of cultures and beliefs.